luccastrin/Netflix-React-Clone/README.md

-Clone do Backend / Frontend do site da Netflix
+Clone do Backend / Frontend do site da Netflix usando ReactJS